bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

     +-------------------------+---------------------+------------+----------------------------------------------------------+

-The IdePix OLCI classification flag coding is given in :numref:`idepix_flagcoding`.
+The IdePix OLCI classification flag coding is given in Table 3.7.

 .. _idepix_flagcoding:
 .. table:: Bands in IdePix pixel classification product